Metal Roofs vs. Asphalt Shingles: Pros, Cons, & Use Cases

 Summary

 Metal roofs and asphalt shingles are the two most common roofing options in North America.
-Asphalt shingles are affordable but only last 20–30 years, while metal roofs cost more upfront but can last 50+ years instead.
-Choosing the right material depends on budget, climate, and long-term goals.
-Roof Maxx treatments can extend the life of asphalt shingles by up to 15 years, making them a more cost-effective and sustainable option over time.
+Asphalt shingles are affordable but may only last 20–30 years or less, while metal roofs cost more upfront but can last 50+ years instead.
+To choose the right option for you, consider your budget, the local climate, and how long you plan to own your home.
+The best way to save money on replacements is to maintain or restore the roof you already have

 What You’ll Learn